FusionAuth/fusionauth-site/DocsDevREADME.md

 OBS runs on Windows, macOS, Linux and it's free, it is often used for streaming but can also be used for recording.
 Install it from https://obsproject.com, after installing click the `+` sign in the `Sources` section then select `Display Capture`, click `Ok` then you should be able to select your screen in case you have more than one, afer that click on `Settings`, and there you click on `Output` there are two sections, one of them is called `Recording` here you can choose your `Recording Path` where it should store the Video and also select the `Recording Quality`, set it to `High`.
 Recording format we recommend `MPEG-4` or `Quicktime MOV`.
 Under `Video Encoder`, (if you got a good graphics chip) you may be able to select Hardware encoding, like `Hardware (NVENC, H.264)`.
 Only use `Software (x264)` if you have no hardware encoding option, even then consider using another computer with better hardware.
 If you know what you do you can also select `Advanced` at the top and do some specific changes according to your system and requirements.
 Next click on the `Video` tab and make sure you selected the exact resolution like your screen is set to, click `Ok` and after that we are ready to go.
 On the bottom right you should see a button called `Start recording`.
 If it does not record your voice, have a look at the `Audio Mixer` section, you may need to add your microphone there, also you should see the volume levels (remember don't peak over -10db).
 In case you don't see any of the mentioned sections check `Docks` in the top menubar.

+### ScreenFlow
+We are currently using ScreenFlow v10.x.x to record.
+This allows for simple recording of desktop, camera, and microphone.
+You can easily use multiple tracks for recording.

+#### Recording
+The recommendation is to automatically hide the Menu Bar as well as the Dock.
+On Mac you can find this in System Settings->Desktop & Dock.
+Recording on a screen that allows for 4K (3840x2160) is optimal and allows for clear zoom levels when highlighting content.
+You will need to increase font size on browsers to 150% and code editors accordingly.

+#### Editing
+Keep video actions simple!
+When zooming in on key areas it is often enough to create an action and place a 200% zoom within the area that is being spoken about.
+No need to highlight an area and place overlays with a lot of text.

 ## Open questions
 * Fusionauth has different `Intros` which of them should be added when?
 I think the first recording should be without an intro, so it can be added later.